 This leads to the muffins collapsing and coming out looking rather flat.
 The cell structure needs to set in during the baking process or else the air spaces that are left will simply wind up deflating.

 You don’t have to fully understand how the process works to know that underbaking is going to be a bad thing for your muffins.
-It might be necessary to be more meticulous about how you’re baking muffins to get better results.
+It might be necessary to be more meticulous about how you’re baking them to get better results.

 Some people might have issues with oven temperatures when baking things such as muffins.
 Your oven might say that it’s a certain temperature on the outside, but the temperature could be a bit different on the inside.